 Polygamy was practiced by leaders of The Church of Jesus Christ of Latter-day Saints (Mormons) for more than half of the 19th century in semi-secrecy and practiced publicly from 1852 to 1890 by up to 30 percent of church families.

-Joseph Smith of New York founded the Mormon Church in 1830 after having earlier experienced a series of visions, one of which directed him to ancient hidden golden tablets that were inscribed with a Judeo-Christian history of an ancient American civilization.
+Joseph Smith of New York founded the Mormon Church in 1830 after having experienced a series of visions, one of which directed him to ancient hidden golden tablets inscribed with a Judeo-Christian history of an ancient American civilization.
 In 1830, he completed an English translation of these plates called the Book of Mormon and formed the church.
-The Book of Mormon, along with his revelations, then became fundamental tenets of the Mormon Church.
-One of these tenets was polygamy, which his contemporaries said came as a result of Smith having been commanded by an angel to marry plural wives.
+The Book of Mormon and his revelations then became fundamental tenets of the Mormon Church.
+One of these tenets was polygamy, which his contemporaries said came from an angel having commanded Smith to marry plural wives.

 Called plural marriage by Mormons in the 19th century, polygamy began in Nauvoo, Illinois, where Joseph Smith established the religious practice in the early 1840s.
 At that time, he allegedly received a revelation in 1843 that living “the principle of plural or celestial marriage” in this life was a prerequisite to receiving the fullness of God’s celestial glory in the next.

-While polygamy is believed to have been practiced by Smith and a handful of church leaders since the church’s inception, church records and publications reflect that he publicly condemned polygamy, denied his involvement in it, and participants were excommunicated.
+While polygamy is believed to have been practiced by Smith and a handful of church leaders since its inception, church records, and publications reflect that he publicly condemned and denied his involvement, and participants were excommunicated.
 However, in July 1843, Smith told a gathering of his closest followers that he wanted the church to return to polygamous marriage practices like those of Biblical patriarchs Abraham, Isaac, and Jacob.

 William Clayton, Smith’s scribe, recorded one marriage, stating:

-“On the 1st day of May 1843, I officiated in the office of an Elder by marrying Lucy Walker to the Prophet Joseph Smith, at his own residence.
-During this period the Prophet Joseph took several other wives.
+“On May 1, 1843, I officiated in the office of an Elder by marrying Lucy Walker to the Prophet Joseph Smith at his own residence.
+During this period, the Prophet Joseph took several other wives.
 Amongst the number, I well remember Eliza Partridge, Emily Partridge, Sarah Ann Whitney, Helen Kimball, and Flora Woodworth.
 These all, he acknowledged to me, were his lawful, wedded wives, according to the celestial order.
 His wife Emma was cognizant of the fact of some, if not all, of these being his wives, and she generally treated them very kindly.”

-Less than a year later, Joseph Smith and his brother Hyrum were murdered in a jail cell in Carthage, Illinois on June 27, 1844, while waiting for trial on charges that resulted from his promotion of polygamy.
-He was said to have had as many as 40 wives at the time of his death.
+Less than a year later, Joseph Smith and his brother Hyrum were murdered in a jail cell in Carthage, Illinois, on June 27, 1844, while awaiting trial on charges resulting from his promotion of polygamy.
+He was said to have had as many as 40 wives at his death.

-After his death, Joseph’s first wife, Emma, denounced plural marriage, remained in Illinois, and joined the Reorganized Church of Jesus Christ of Latter-day Saints, which was headed by her son, Joseph III, and rejected polygamy.
+After his death, Joseph’s first wife, Emma, denounced plural marriage, remained in Illinois, and joined the Reorganized Church of Jesus Christ of Latter-day Saints headed by her son, Joseph III, and rejected polygamy.

 — Brigham Young

-During this time the Mormons encouraged the development of polygamous marriages with the rationale of bringing many spirits into the present world and to allow all females the chance to be married.
-Ironically, though polygamy was considered the ideal marriage form, it was only found among the wealthy and higher-level Church leaders.
+During this time, the Mormons encouraged the development of polygamous marriages to bring many spirits into the present world and allow all females to be married.
+Although polygamy was considered the ideal marriage form, it was only found among the wealthy and higher-level Church leaders.

-From its inception, Mormon polygamy resulted in great disapproval among the American public as well as government authorities.
-The Republican platform at one time referenced “the twin relics of barbarism — polygamy and slavery.”
+From its inception, Mormon polygamy resulted in great disapproval among the American public and government authorities.
+The Republican platform referenced “the twin relics of barbarism — polygamy and slavery.”

-For nearly 60 years, the church and the United States were at odds over the issue with the Mormons defending the practice as a matter of religious freedom, while the federal government aggressively sought to eradicate it, consistent with prevailing public opinion.
+For nearly 60 years, the church and the United States were at odds with the Mormons defending the practice as a matter of religious freedom, while the federal government aggressively sought to eradicate it, consistent with prevailing public opinion.

-Polygamy was probably a significant factor in the Utah War of 1857 and 1858 and in 1862, the United States Congress passed the Morrill Anti-Bigamy Act, which prohibited plural marriage in the territories.
+Polygamy was probably a significant factor in the Utah War of 1857 and 1858.
+In 1862, the United States Congress passed the Morrill Anti-Bigamy Act, which prohibited plural marriage in the territories.
 However, the Mormons ignored the law and continued to practice marrying multiple wives, believing that it was protected by the First Amendment.